Policy Gradient Algorithms with Monte Carlo Tree Learning for Non-Markov Decision Processes: Proofs

 \subsection{Propositions 1 and 2}

-By applying Lemma \ref{lemma:twotimescale_sa_convergence} to the update rule of the proposed PG-MCTS algorithm (Eqs.~\!\eqref{eq:x_update_n} and \eqref{eq:y_update_n}), we immediately obtain Propositions \ref{prop:mfun_invariant} and \ref{prop:mfun_adaptive}. \ where $x$ and $y$ are the per-step reward function and the history-based reward function, respectively.
+By applying Lemma \ref{lemma:twotimescale_sa_convergence} to the update rule of the proposed PG-MCTL algorithm (Eqs.~\!\eqref{eq:x_update_n} and \eqref{eq:y_update_n}), we immediately obtain Propositions \ref{prop:mfun_invariant} and \ref{prop:mfun_adaptive}. \ where $x$ and $y$ are the per-step reward function and the history-based reward function, respectively.
 Each value of those functions was initialized independently by the normal distribution $\mathcal{N}(\mu\!=\!0,\sigma^2\!=\!1)$.
-The values of the function $z$ were computed by using a Gaussian process, where the more similar the observation series $(o_0, \dots,o_{\tmax})$ and $(o'_0,\dots,o'_{\tmax})$ were, the closer $z(o_0, \dots,o_{\tmax})$ and $z(o'_0, \dots,o'_{\tmax})$ tended to be.
-Its covariance function was defined with Hamming distance and the variance was equal to $1$.
+The values of the function $z$ were set by using a Gaussian process so that the more similar the observation series $(o_0, \dots,o_{\tmax})$ and $(o'_0,\dots,o'_{\tmax})$ were, the closer $z(o_0, \dots,o_{\tmax})$ and $z(o'_0, \dots,o'_{\tmax})$ tended to be.
+Its covariance function was defined with Hamming distance, and the variance was equal to $1$.

 This reward function $\rfun$ can be interpreted in the context of text generation as follows.
-The $z$, which is a dominant part in $\rfun$, represents the quality of the generated text, $x$ represents the quality of local word connections, and $y$ is like noise.
+The function $z$, which is a dominant part in $\rfun$, represents the quality of the generated text, $x$ represents the quality of local word connections, and $y$ is like noise.

-The policy $\polx$ was a softmax and parameterized by using the reward structure.
-This will be a usual setting and corresponds to use domain knowledge in practical tasks.
+The policy $\polx$ was a softmax and parameterized to have the same structure as the reward function.
+It will correspond to using domain knowledge and will be a usual setting since the reward function is often predefined by the user.
 Specifically, $\polx$ had a parameter for each $(o_t,a_t)$, $(o_0,o_1,..,o_t,a_t)$, and $(h_t,a_t))$, though it was a redundant parameterization.
 The hyper-parameters of the applied algorithms are shown in Table~\ref{tab:hpara_random_task}.
-As described in Section \ref{sec:experiments}, for fair evaluation, we ﬁrst tuned the hyper-parameters of the REINFORCE and lazy MCTS algorithms and then used them for the PG-MCTS and the naive mixture algorithms.
-The hyper-parameters of the lazy AlphaZero was tuned independently.
+As described in Section \ref{sec:experiments}, for fair evaluation, we ﬁrst tuned the hyper-parameters of the REINFORCE and MCTL algorithms and then used them for the PG-MCTL and the naive mixture algorithms.
+The hyper-parameters of the lazy AlphaZero were tuned independently.

 It should be noted that the experiments here were conducted on an ordinary Laptop, and the computation time was only a few days.